 Keep on dabbing the stain unless the blood is over from the carpet.
 This is how you can eliminate blood stain using a dishwashing detergent method.

-3. Use Ammonia
+3. Use Ammonia to Clean Blood from Carpet

 What if you cannot remove blood stains out of carpet even after dabbing and applying the dish detergent method?